-In this article I cover all steps necessary for Google Analytics data to be ready for data science exploration and modeling.
+In this article, I cover all the steps necessary for Google Analytics data to be ready for data science exploration and modelling.

 The goal is to propose a framework that serves as a guide, especially for analysts exploring new ways to perform analytical work with their GA data.

-This talk provides an overview of clickstream analysis and presents an example of using Markov chains to model the clickstream and provide transition probabilities from any page to any other.
-It also shows how to predict the user's next click given the sequence of previous page requests.
+This talk provides an overview of clickstream analysis and presents an example of using Markov chains to model the clickstream and to provide transition probabilities from one page to another.
+It also demonstrates how to predict the user's next click given the sequence of previous page requests.

-This talk proposes ways in which analysts can work with the Google Analytics API methodologically, from accessing the data to selecting the right metrics and dimensions and implementing those algorithms which tend to play nicely with Google Analytics data.
+This talk proposes ways in which analysts can work with the Google Analytics API methodologically, from accessing the data to selecting the right metrics and dimensions to implementing those algorithms, which tend to play nicely with Google Analytics data.

-This article summarises recent developments in the Google Analytics landscape that enable working with data mining and machine algorithms with Google Analytics data as input.
+This article summarises recent developments in the Google Analytics landscape that enable working with data mining and machine algorithms using Google Analytics data as input.

-My thesis explores ways in which google analytics can be used as a data sources on top of which applications of statistical analysis and data mining can be developed.
+My thesis explores the ways in which Google Analytics can be used as a data sources on top of which applications of statistical analysis and data mining can be developed.

-It includes literature review around the theme of predicting consumer behaviour online.
+It includes a literature review around the theme of predicting consumer behaviour online.

-Niche bloggers up to multinational corporations, they are all interested in monitoring their web traffic and its patterns across time.
+From niche bloggers to multinational corporations, everyone is interested in monitoring their web traffic and its patterns across time.

 Google Analytics is the most widely used solution to keep track of this type of data.
-It provides a UI for a wide range of reports and possibilities for various types of visualizations.
+It provides a UI for a wide range of reports as well as possibilities for various types of visualizations.

 Moreover, the availability of the Analytics API coupled with the corresponding R packages can now give more options for custom web analyses.

-Paper based on my master's thesis for the 44th Hawaii International Conference on System Sciences.
-The study examines the impact of social media for search engine rankings in the hotels sector.
+A paper based on my master's thesis for the 44th Hawaii International Conference on System Sciences.
+The study examines the impact of social media on search engine rankings in the hotel sector.

 Link to the academic paper - slideshare